113ll3/Ibmclouddocscli/sdk/sdk_network_request.md

 ## Cordova
 {: #request-cordova}

-1. Make sure you have [imported the Client SDK and initialized it](sdk_BMSClient.html#init-BMSClient-cordova) in your Cordova application.
+1. Make sure that you have [imported the Client SDK and initialized it](sdk_BMSClient.html#init-BMSClient-cordova) in your Cordova application.

 2. Create a network request.